Book2009/FE-NOC/README.md

   return min(raw_distance, 50);
 }
 ```
-The `getDistance` and getDistanceII functions measure the distance using ultrasonic sensors.
-Both functions use analogRead to get a sensor value, then map it to a distance range (0 to 500).
-The final distance is capped at a maximum of 50 units using min.
+The `getDistance` and `getDistanceII` functions measure the distance using ultrasonic sensors.
+Both functions use `analogRead` to get a sensor value, then map it to a distance range (0 to 500).
+The final distance is capped at a maximum of 50 units using `min`.

 ### `Get IMU`